myriagon/quantum_crc8/README.md

 ### Details about `crc8_bqm_emb.py`

+`crc8_bqm_emb.py` builds a CSP, translates the CSP to a BQM, and attempts to find embeddings.

+For example:

 The following little `bash` script, `exp1a.cmd`, invokes `crc8_bqm_emb.py` using the `time` command to measure CPU time and elapsed wall-clock time.
 It can take hours to make hundreds of attempts to find an embedding.